 - Have a sprint retrospective after each sprint.
 A great practice, but oh my god another meeting?!

 - Almost everything the team does is sequential.
 This ends up taking a LOT of time.
 The argument for doing it this way is that it builds up context as a group.
-That sort of shared context is valuable!
-But often the meetings are so dull nobody is actually building context.
+That sort of shared context is valuable (and can help the team feel satisfaction from their work)!
+Fortunately, the meetings are so dull nobody is actually building context.

 - It is necessarily synchronous, which can be challenging in a remote or time-zone distributed organization.